Take a tour of Wickenburg – virtually! Sit back, relax, and enjoy your tour of Wickenburg.

 GATHERING AS A COMMUNITY

 Wickenburg is proud to host several annual events throughout the year, welcoming visitors from near and far.
 Be sure to check our calendar and plan a visit (when the time is right!) for our annual events!

 GOLD RUSH DAYS

 CELEBRATING WICKENBURG’S HISTORY

-Wickenburg’s annual Gold Rush Days celebrates the town’s origins as a ranching and gold mining center, even before Phoenix existed.
+Wickenburg’s annual Gold Rush Days celebrates the town’s origins as a ranching and gold mining center, years before Phoenix came to be.
 The heritage event was founded 73 years ago, and today Gold Rush Days draws tens of thousands of visitors during the three days of activities.